scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable-cats.typ

     }
 ```

+This fixes the overflow exception.

 ```scala mdoc
 eval.value
 ```

 #info(title: [Stack Safety in the Standard Library])[

 Stack safety isn't typically an issue when using the standard library.
 The most commonly used collection types, such as `List` and `Vector`,
-provide stack safe implementations of `foldRight`:
+provide stack safe implementations of `foldRight`.

 ```scala mdoc
 (1 to 100000).toList.foldRight(0L)(_ + _)
 (1 to 100000).toVector.foldRight(0L)(_ + _)
 ```

-We've called out `Stream` because it is an exception to this rule.
+We've called out `LazyList` because it is an exception to this rule.
 Whatever data type we're using, though,
 it's useful to know that `Eval` has our back.
 ]

 ==== Folding with Monoids

 `Foldable` provides us with
 a host of useful methods defined on top of `foldLeft`.
-Many of these are facsimiles of familiar methods from the standard library:
+Many of these are copies of familiar methods from the standard library:
 `find`, `exists`, `forall`, `toList`, `isEmpty`, `nonEmpty`, and so on:

 ```scala mdoc